Welcome To Hell (1981)

 I've just been aurally raped.

-with a dark intro, creating a decent atmosphere.
+begins with a dark intro, creating a decent atmosphere.
 The riff isn't half bad, though not worthy of a Venom record.
-The first time
+The

-that I heard this song, it was quite late at night and I wondered, "Why does this album get so much Hell?"
-I must have been
+first time that I heard this song, it was quite late at night and I wondered, "Why does this album get so much Hell?"
+I must

-bloody delirious.
+have been bloody delirious.
 This is absolutely unacceptable.
-I once read that this album sounded as if Bon-Jovi had recorded an album
+I once read that this album sounded as if Bon-Jovi had recorded

-the only song with even the slightest mention of Hell.
-While it sounds passable, by comparison to the last few tracks, this
+is the only song with even the slightest mention of Hell.
+While it sounds passable, by comparison to the last few tracks,

-song is mediocre at best.
-It earns points for lacking clean vocals, but then the unimaginative songwriting leaves a lot to
+this song is mediocre at best.
+It earns points for lacking clean vocals, but then the unimaginative songwriting leaves a lot

 "Krackin' Up", as one might infer from the title, is plagued by ridiculous lyrics.